 Closing up the cottage can be a daunting task if you are unsure of what needs to be done.
 Ensuring that your cottage is properly prepared for winter can save you plenty of time and money in the Spring.
-We have put together a list of tips to help you close down your cottage.

 TAKE OUT YOUR DOCK AND BOAT LIFT

 Tips and storage options for removing your dock was covered in our previous blog.
 This often the first thing on the list for closing up the cottage and is very important.
 Water temperatures drop quickly in the autumn so it is important to tackle this early if you do not have the proper apparel.

 CLEAN OUT YOUR PANTRY

 Don’t leave anything in your pantry to attract unwanted guests over the winter.
 Empty out your pantry and give it a wipe with cleaner to remove any scents or crumbs.

 Frozen pipes can cause a lot damage and headaches.
 Turning the water off and draining any lingering water will avoid burst pipes over the winter and early Spring.

 This will save hydro over the winter and avoid a smelly refrigerator in the Spring.
 Leave the door open and place a fresh opened box of baking soda.